ydagne/youConduct/README.md

   - Blue - Violin
   - Red - Ahh Choir

-Just grab anything that has at least one of the three colors and conduct the orchestra as professionals.
-The software can play three instrumens simultaneously if it sees all the three colors.
-Colors can detected from you shirt also!.
+Just grab anything that has at least one of the three colors and conduct the orchestra as professionals do.
+The software can play three instruments simultaneously if it sees all the three colors.
+Colors can detected from your shirt also!.

-You can play other/more instruments by modify the script to use different soundfont file.
+You can play other/more instruments by modifying the script to use different soundfont file.
 If you use different soundfont, make sure that you select the appropriate program and bank for each instrument.